-If you want to stay more than 30 days with visa in Sri Lanka you may apply for an extension once you are already in the country.
-The visa may be extended up to 90 days from the date of arrival at the first instance and further 90 days at the second instance.
+If you want to stay more than 30 days with visa in Sri Lanka, you may apply for an extension once you are already in the country.
+The permit may be extended up to 90 days from the date of arrival at the first instance and further 90 days at the second instance.

-The requirements for a Sri Lanka Visa is that you can only apply up to 60 days (2 months) prior to your departure date.
+The requirements for a Sri Lanka Visa is that you can only apply up to 60 days (2 months) before your departure date.

 Application for an extension should be submitted to the Visa Section of the Department of Immigration in Sri Lanka (head office) by visiting the Department or through an Authorized Agent.

 How does the Sri Lanka Electronic Travel Authority work?

 ETAs are issued electronically by the Sri Lanka Department of Immigration.
 Travellers, travel agents, airlines and specialist service providers like us around the world can use the ETA system to process an Electronic Travel Authority.
 The information contained in the applicant’s passport is entered into the ETA system- The ETA system works with departmental systems to check the applicant’s details.
 Following these checks, the service provider is advised of the outcome of the ETA application.

 When an ETA is granted, it is linked electronically to the applicant’s passport.
 If a denied message is received instead, the service provider refers the applicant to the nearest Sri Lanka embassy or mission.